rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

         run_pre_humann.pl -p 4 -o pre_humann/ trimmomatic_filtered/*fastq

 9. Run HUMAnN (link files to HUMAnN "input" directory and then run HUMAnN with scons command).
 Note that you can run this in parallel with `-j` option (e.g. scons -j 4), but I have found this often causes HUMAnN to unexpectedly error.
 Note that the "/home/shared/humann-0.99/" is the location of HUMAnN on our virtual box.
-You could install this into your own home directory if you are running it on a different system.
+You could install this into your own home directory if you are running it on a different system (esp. if there are multiple users).

         rm /home/shared/humann-0.99/input/*txt
         rm /home/shared/humann-0.99/output/*